Giant African and New Zealand Land Snails: Fascinating Mollusks

 Achatina fulica has been brought to the US both accidentally and deliberately.
 The snails may have arrived in cargo, hidden and unnoticed, but they have also been smuggled into the country.
 They are sold as pets and are kept in some schools, even though it's illegal to import or own a giant snail without a permit from the US Department of Agriculture.

 In 1966, a boy living in Florida smuggled three snails into the country to keep as pets.
 His grandmother eventually set them free in the garden.
 After seven years, there were more than 18,000 giant African land snails in Florida, all resulting from this release.
 The eradication program required ten years and cost a million dollars.
-Unfortunately, as the video below shows, the snails have reappeared in Florida.
+Unfortunately, as the video below shows, the animals have reappeared in Florida.
 They have the potential to be a very serious pest, attacking orchards and crops.

 A Problematic Mollusk in Florida

 According to a linked distribution map on the website of the Everglades Cooperative Invasive Species Management Area, wild giant land snails were still present in Florida in 2017.
-In 2019, the website still refers to them as a pest in certain parts of the state.
+In 2019, the website still referred to them as a pest in certain parts of the state.

 Possible Disease Transmission

 There is a small chance that giant łand snails could transmit disease.
-The snails sometimes contain the larvae of a parasitic nematode known as the rat lungworm (Angiostrongylus cantonensis), though the CDC says that it's unknown if the GALS in the United Stated contain the parasite.
+The animals sometimes contain the larvae of a parasitic nematode known as the rat lungworm (Angiostrongylus cantonensis), though the CDC says that it's unknown if the GALS in the United Stated contain the parasite.
 The larvae can cause meningitis in humans.
 This disorder involves inflammation of the meninges, which are the membranes that cover the brain.
 The condition may not be serious, but it sometimes is.

 The snails obtain the parasite by eating infected rat feces.
 If a snail was bred in captivity, is given clean food, and has never been outdoors, it's unlikely to have eaten rat feces.
 Animals collected from the wild might contain the parasite, however.

 The disease is transmitted by other snails as well as GALS.
 If a snail contains the nematode, a person will probably need to eat the mollusk in a raw or undercooked form in order for the parasite to infect their body.
 I've seen no evidence supporting the idea that the parasite can be transmitted by slug slime.
-It's probably a good plan to wash the hands after handling a snail or slug, though.
+It's probably a good plan to wash the hands after handling a snail or a slug, though.
 People often decide to do this due to the slime deposit on the skin.

 Unlike GALS, Powelliphanta snails generally aren't kept as pets.
 They are large snails when fully grown and have at least one interesting characteristic of their own.
 Their method of catching and eating earthworms is impressive.